thechibuikem/kronos/README.md

 <br>

 # About
-Kronos is a developer productivity guardian for GitHub.
+Kronos is a modular-monolith web application which functions as a developer productivity guardian for GitHub.
 It uses schedued tasks (cron-jobs) to collect activity metrics - commits, pull requests, lines of code, coding patterns, and module focus - and leverages AI via an LLM to generate text insights and visualizations.
 Kronos helps developers spot patterns, bottlenecks, and actionable ways to work smarter.
 <br>
 <br>